Les Temps modernes: Early history

-In the preface to the first edition, Sartre stated the review's purpose: to publish littérature engagée.
-This philosophy of literature expresses a basic creed of existentialism—that an individual is responsible for making conscious decisions to commit socially useful acts.
+In the preface to the first issue, Sartre stated the review's purpose: to publish littérature engagée.
+This philosophy of literature expressed a basic tenet of existentialism—that an individual is responsible for making conscious decisions to commit socially useful acts.
 Thus, literature in the magazine would have a utilitarian component; it would not be just culturally valuable ("art for art's sake").
 Other intellectuals, such as André Gide, André Breton, and Louis Aragon, disapproved of this orientation.
-Sartre's response: "Le monde peut fort bien se passer de la littérature.
+Sartre's response was: "Le monde peut fort bien se passer de la littérature.
 Mais il peut se passer de l'homme encore mieux." ("The world can easily get along without literature.
 But it can get along even more easily without man.")

-The works of many writers appeared in Les Temps Modernes.
+The works of many writers appeared in Les Temps modernes.
 They include Richard Wright, Jean Genet, Nathalie Sarraute, Boris Vian, and Samuel Beckett.

 Political divisions between board members soon surfaced.
 Raymond Aron quit in 1945 because of the magazine's Communist sympathies, becoming an editor at Le Figaro.
+Jean Paulhan, who had resented his relegation to the background and opposed the line of political engagement, left by April 1946 to pursue a new project, Cahiers de la Pléiade (he went on to revive the NRF in 1953).
 At the time of the Korean War of 1950–1953, Merleau-Ponty resigned.
 Originally more supportive of Communism than Sartre, he moved progressively to the right as Sartre moved to the left.
 At the time, Sartre still endorsed Communism in his writings but in private expressed his reservations.

-Sartre disapproved of Camus for seeing both sides in the Algerians' rebellion against their French colonial masters (The Algerian War—1954–62).
-In his bitterness against Camus, Sartre selected Francis Jeanson, who did not like the works of Camus, to review the Camus essay L'Homme Révolté (The Rebel).
-When Camus responded to the review with hurt feelings, Sartre put the final blow to a friendship that had lasted for years.
-He said, "Vous êtes devenu la proie d'une morne démesure qui masque vos difficultés intérieures. ...
+Sartre, who disapproved of Camus for refusing to take sides in the Algerian War of 1954–1962, chose Francis Jeanson, who did not like the works of Camus, to review the latter's essay L'Homme Révolté (The Rebel) in the magazine.
+The reaction of Camus prompted Sartre to put the final blow to their long friendship.
+As Sartre put it to Camus, "Vous êtes devenu la proie d'une morne démesure qui masque vos difficultés intérieures. ...
 Tôt ou tard, quelqu'un vous l'eût dit, autant que ce soit moi." ("You have become the victim of an excessive sullenness that masks your internal problems. ...
 Sooner or later, someone would have told you, so it might as well be me.")